DaminiPandey/secretsapp/README.md

 # secretsapp

-This app is a clone of the Google's Keeper app, where the users (only the authorized users) can share their deepest darkest secrets anonymously!
+This app is a clone of the Google's Whisper app, where the users (only the authorized users) can share their deepest darkest secrets anonymously!
 Without letting anybody know.

 The beautiful homepage :